chevere/docs/components/ClassMap.md

 ## Adding class mappings

-The `withPut` method is used to add a mapping for a  fully-qualified class name to a given key.
+The `withPut` method is used to add a mapping for a  full-qualified class name to a given key.

 ```php
 $classMap = $classMap->withPut(